Fox's Book of Martyrs

 liberal views of the present day, must at once be pronounced altogether

 unjustifiable.
-But shall they be condemned without mercy for not acting up to
+But shall they be condemned without

-principles which were unacknowledged and unknown throughout the whole of
+mercy for not acting up to principles which were unacknowledged and unknown

-Christendom?
-Shall they alone be held responsible for opinions and conduct
+throughout the whole of Christendom?
+Shall they alone be held

-which had become sacred by antiquity, and which were common to Christians of
+responsible for opinions and conduct which had become sacred by antiquity, and

-the right to legislate in matters of religion; and to restrain heresy by penal
+then in existence assumed to itself the right to legislate in matters of

-statutes.
-This right was claimed by rulers, admitted by subjects, and is
+religion; and to restrain heresy by penal statutes.
+This right was claimed by rulers, admitted by subjects, and is sanctioned by the names of Lord Bacon and Montesquieu,

-famed for their talents and learning.
-It is unjust, then, to 'press upon one
+learning.
+It is unjust, then, to 'press upon one poor persecuted sect, the sins

-was the fault of the age; and though this cannot
+of all Christendom.'
+The fault of our fathers was the fault of the age; and though this cannot justify, it certainly

-justify, it certainly furnishes an extenuation of their conduct.
-As well might you condemn them for
+furnishes an extenuation of their conduct.
+As well might you condemn them for not understanding and acting up

-not understanding and acting up to the principles of religious toleration.
-At
+to the principles of religious toleration.
+At the same time, it is but just to

-the same time, it is but just to say, that imperfect as were their views of the
+say, that imperfect as were their views of the rights of conscience, they were

-rights of conscience, they were nevertheless far in advance of the age to which
+nevertheless far in advance of the age to which they belonged; and it is to

-they belonged; and it is to them more than to any other class of men on earth,
+them more than to any other class of men on earth, the world is indebted for

-the world is indebted for the more rational views that now prevail on the
+the more rational views that now prevail on the subject of civil and religious

 Chapter 19 - Life and Persecutions of John Bunyan